MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-server-replication.md

 - [Manual changes needed for Windows and Linux](https://docs.microsoft.com/en-us/azure/migrate/prepare-for-migration#verify-required-changes-before-migrating)
     - For more legacy Linux distributions, instructions to install Hyper-V drivers can be found within the [Hyper-V documentation](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-linux-and-freebsd-virtual-machines-for-hyper-v-on-windows).
     - For legacy Windows versions (E.G. WS2003 or WS2008), instructions to install Hyper-V drivers can be found in the [Azure Migrate documentation](https://docs.microsoft.com/en-us/azure/migrate/prepare-windows-server-2003-migration).
-- Prepare isolated virtual network for test migrations.
-Plan for secure management access (e.g. RDP, SSH) into this environment leveraging services like [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
+- Prepare isolated virtual networks for test migrations.
+    - Plan for secure management access (e.g. RDP, SSH) into this environment leveraging services like [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
+    - Plan for an isolated virtual network in each subscription containing migrated VMs.
+The Test Migration functionality in Azure Migrate must use a virtual network in the same subscription where the migrated VM will exist.

 #### Technical: Post-Migration
  Further, Contoso defines the below activities to be executed after the migration failover: